Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/06_symbolic_executor.typ

 == Branching

-When encountering an `If` statement, we must split execution.
+When encountering an `If` statement, we split execution.
-Crucially, we first *evaluate* the condition to its symbolic form, then check if we've seen it before.
+We first evaluate the condition to its symbolic form, then check if we've seen it before.

 ```rust
 impl SymbolicState {